Robust estimation on a parametric model via testing: Simulations for one-dimensional models

-In what follows, we carry out a simulation study in order to evaluate more precisely the performance of our estimator.
-We simulate samples $(X_1,\dots,X_n)$ with density~$s$ and use our procedure to estimate~$s$.
+In what follows, we carry out a simulation study in order to investigate more precisely the performance of our estimator.
+We simulate samples $(X_1,\ldots,X_n)$ with density $s$ and use our procedure to estimate $s$.

-\subsection{Models.}
+\subsection{Models}